Being young in Europe today - demographic trends

 Population projections give a picture of what the future population may look like based on a set of assumptions for fertility and mortality rates as well as for migration.

-EUROPOP2013 is a set of population projections produced by Eurostat based on the cohort-component method.
+EUROPOP2015 is a set of population projections produced by Eurostat based on the cohort-component method.
 These are essentially ‘what-if’ scenarios, providing information about the likely future size and structure of the population at national level, by sex and single-years of age.
-EUROPOP 2013 covered the time period from 1 January 2013 to 1 January 2080.
+EUROPOP 2015 covered the time period from 1 January 2015 to 1 January 2081.

-The projections presented in this article relate to what is referred to as the ‘main scenario’, based on a set of assumptions relating to future fertility, mortality and net international migration.
-The main scenario is one of five main variants (different what-if scenarios) presented by Eurostat.
-The other scenarios concern variants for no migration, higher life expectancy, reduced migration and lower fertility.
+The projections presented in this article relate to what is referred to as the ‘baseline projection’, based on a set of assumptions relating to future fertility, mortality and net international migration.
+This main scenario is complemented by five sensitivity tests that are based on the following characteristics: lower fertility; lower mortality; higher migration; lower migration; no migration.

-The projected development of the share of young people in the EU-28’s total population shows an initial decline followed by a period of relative stability until 2080.
-From 90.8 million young people in 2013, representing 17.9 % of the total EU-28 population, the population aged 15–29 is projected to decrease to 84.4 million, or 16.3 % of the total population, by 2025.
-A slight increase is projected for the following decade, 2025–35, as the share of young people is predicted to reach 16.6 % (or 86.3 million young people) by 2035, followed by a slight decrease, to around 16 % of the population (or 83.5 million young people) by 2080.
+The projected development of the share of young people in the EU-28’s total population shows an initial decline followed by a small recovery and then a period of relative stability until 2080.
+From 22.8 % of the total EU-28 population in 1990, the population aged 15-29 years fell to 17.4 % by 2016 and is projected to decrease to 15.8 % of the total population between 2048 and 2057.
+The share of young people is then projected to reach 16.1 % by 2066, and then remain at 16.0-16.1 % through to 2080.